Login

 Timer

 Time swimmers during races.
-Three people per lane are required.
-One will be using a standard stop watch and a Dolphin Wireless Timer while the other will be using a Dolphin Wireless Timer and third will write down the stop watch time.
-(Home and 8 Lane Away Meets: 12 per Shift, 24 total; 6 Lane Away Meets: 9 per Shift, 18 total)
+Two people per lane are required.
+One will be using a standard stop watch and a Time Drops Wireless Timer while the other will be using a Time Drops Wireless Timer and will write down the stop watch time.
+(Home and 8 Lane Away Meets: 8 per Shift, 16 total; 6 Lane Away Meets: 6 per Shift, 12 total)

 Timer - Runner